-Any tips you can offer on selecting rocks and use in the landscape?
+Any tips you can offer on selecting rocks and using them in the landscape?
 Pam, Athens, Georgia

 Incorporating natural stone in your design can add depth and texture – even in small areas.
-Rock and stone come in many different forms, sizes, kinds, textures and colors.
+Rock and stone come in many different forms, kinds, textures, colors, shapes, and sizes.

 Success with Rocks and Stones

-For successfully incorporation of big stones in a landscape design, they should be placed where they add to the yard and become a focal point.
+For successful incorporation of big stones in a landscape design, they should be placed where they add to the yard and become a focal point.

-Don’t place them in areas you’re trying to disguise, cover up or hide things.
-Each boulder needs to be placed with purpose for:
+Don’t place them in an area you’re trying to disguise, cover up, or hide things.
+Each boulder needs to be placed with a purpose for: